radhigulati/prework_instructions/instructions.md

     $ brew install git

-Now let's set your Git username in your Terminal
+Now let's set your SSH keys to your GitHub account.

 ## Adding your SSH Keys
 Let's add your SSH keys to your GitHub account